zack-bitcoin/amoveo/README.md

 [Here is mining software that works with Amoveo](https://github.com/zack-bitcoin/amoveo-c-miner)

-## Block Explorer

-The block explorer for the network is [here](http://146.185.142.103:8080/explorer.html) Go to the block explorer to see all the markets that are being run on that node.

 ## Blockchain Commands

 [Read about the commands in depth in the docs](docs/api/commands.md) This is how you control the node once it is started.
-Includes commands for mining, accounts, channels, oracles, and more.
+Includes commands for accounts, channels, oracles, and more.

 ## Testing